Barking Abbey: After the Norman Conquest

-Elizabeth de Burgh Queen of Scots, captured by English in 1306, was confined here from March 1313 to March 1314.
+Elizabeth de Burgh Queen of Scots, captured by the English in 1306, was confined here from March 1313 to March 1314.

 Elizabeth de Clare was briefly imprisoned in Barking Abbey in 1322, as part of a campaign to force her to surrender some of her Welsh estates to Hugh Despenser the younger.
 Whilst imprisoned some of her "valuable possessions" were extorted but they were later recovered.

 In 1377 a larger portion of the abbey's lands near to the River Thames was flooded.
 The devastation was severe and the abbey's fortunes never completely recovered: The devastation of the land, and the high cost of repairing dykes led to the abbey's impoverishment.